b02k11/Docsify/document.md

 Release:	22.04
 Codename:	jammy
 ```
-To ensure ensures that your system is aware of the latest information about available software packages, versions, and dependencies run the following commands
+To ensure that your system is aware of the latest information about available software packages, versions, and dependencies run the following commands
 ```
 sudo apt update
 sudo apt upgrade